andlinville/ra-tools/README.md

 ra-tools
 ========

+A toolbox for EI Research Associates

+### Description

 ra-tools is a set of tools to help streamline basic hospital merger analysis, providing functions for generating and updating the following standard analyses:

 * geographic market (patient origin) tables